Random Vector Functional Link Networks for Function Approximation on Manifolds: Results

 \begin{proof} Our proof technique is based on that introduced by Igelnik and Pao, and can be divided into four steps.
 The first three steps essentially consist of Lemma \ref{lem: Step 1}, Lemma \ref{lem: step 2}, and Lemma \ref{lem: part 3}, and the final step combines them to obtain the desired result.
-First, the function \(f\) is approximated by an integral over the parameter space using a convolution identity given in Lemma \ref{lem: Step 1}.
+First, the function \(f\) is approximated by \OPtext{a convolution,} given in Lemma \ref{lem: Step 1}.
 The proof of this result can be found in Section \ref{sec: step 1}.